2017 Oregon State Beavers baseball team

-The 2017 Oregon State Beavers baseball team represents Oregon State University in the 2017 NCAA Division I baseball season.
-The Beavers play their home games at Goss Stadium at Coleman Field and are members of the Pac-12 Conference.
+The 2017 Oregon State Beavers baseball team represented Oregon State University in the 2017 NCAA Division I baseball season.
+The Beavers played their home games at Goss Stadium at Coleman Field and were members of the Pac-12 Conference.
 The team was coached by Pat Casey in his 23rd season at Oregon State.
-The Beavers finished the regular season with the best record in the history of the program at 49-4, and set the Pac-12 record for conference victories in a season with 27.
+The Beavers finished the regular season with the best record in the history of the program at 49–4, and set the Pac-12 record for conference victories in a season with 27.
 They were awarded the #1 overall national seed in the NCAA baseball tournament for the second time in team history (2014).